Homeowner’s Resources

 Gutters and Downspouts

-• Check your gutters and downspouts to ensure that water is being diverted away from your home
+• Verify that water is being diverted away from the home.

-• Check for leaks along the seams and corners of your gutters.
+• Check for leaks along the seams and corners of your cutters.

 Windows, Doors and Siding